stratuscoder/dtu.lab/README.md

   - The `k8sattributes` processor enriches the logs with Kubernetes attributes
   - The `resourcedetection` processor enriches the logs with cloud and cluster (GCP/GKE) attributes
   - The `resource` processor enriches the logs with custom (resource) attributes
+- The Community Contrib Distro of OpenTelemetry Collector includes modules needed to ship events to Dynatrace
+  - The `k8sobjects` receiver watches for Kubernetes events (and other resources) on the cluster
 - Dynatrace DQL (via Notebooks) allows you to perform powerful queries and analysis of the log data

 <!-- ------------------------ -->